robertpi/checkout/README.md

 Aside from the extensions that have not been completed there are other improvments that could be made:

 * The APIs are incomplete:
-  - /payment requires more attributes are required like client name, address
+  - /payment requires more attributes are required like client name, address, etc.
   - /paymenthistory currently it's only possible to retrive an payment by it's id, allowing users to search by other attributes, such as the payment date, would be useful.
-* The same data objects are used to store the data and send the data over the wire.
-To allow more flexible versioning it would be better to use two different sets of objects.
+* The same data objects (**Checkout.PublicDtos** namspace) are used to store the data and send the data over the wire.
+To allow more flexible versioning it could be better to use two different sets of objects.
+* The objects in **Checkout.PublicDtos** are not immutable, as this can cause problems with serialization frameworks, immutable data objects are generally easier to reason about so benefit program correctness.
 * The data objects could be structured better, for example **CheckoutPaymentParameters** might be decomposed into **CreditCardDetails**, containing only attributes relating to the credit card and **Payment** containting the currency and amount.